Niger - There ARE things to see in Niamey

 Tuesday, December 25 - Arriving in NIGER

-From Casablanca to Niamey there were many French soldiers boarding the plane, all with their square sized beige backpacks.
-Because of them, normal passengers were taken off their hand luggage as there was lack of space in the cabin.
-As I only had hand luggage and no checked bag I had an annoying discussion with the airplane staff and luckily was allowed to take my cabin suitcase inside the plane.
+From Casablanca to Niamey there were many French soldiers boarding the plane, all with their square-sized beige backpacks.
+Because of them, normal passengers were taken off their hand luggage as there was a lack of space in the cabin.As I only had hand luggage and no checked bag I had an annoying discussion with the airplane staff and luckily was allowed to take my cabin suitcase inside the plane.
 Didn’t want to arrive in Niger and wait an hour for my luggage in the middle of the night.

-With the visa in the passport before arrival, it was no problem to get through immigration, Not one question was asked, stamp, entry granted.
+With the visa in the passport before arrival, it was no problem to get through immigration, not one question was asked, stamp, entry granted.
 I didn’t expect that and also money exchange in the middle of the night with no queue, no problem at the airport.
 The best currency to bring is although Euro, however, USD is fine too.
 But in town, it's easier to exchange Euro.

 Friendly welcome

 I asked a few taxi drivers outside the airport and they asked for a skyrocketing price.
 One person besides (a local from Niamey) overheard the demanded price of the taxi driver and told me I shouldn't care, he waits for his sister and daughter who were on the same plane and I can drive with them, as they live in the same direction.
-I told him I will give him something of course, but he said:
+I told him I will give him something of course, but he said:Listen, when you want to pay you should go somewhere else or take the taxi.

 What is happening?
 They are in one of the top poorest countries, based on the ranking in 2018, and they wanted to give me a free ride even though I already had some money ready to hand over?!
-During the ride and after arriving at the hotel, I wanted to give them something again one more time, but they totally refused to accept it and even told me that if I need help, information or a ride to somewhere, I should call them.
-I didn't imagine this will be the first impression of this country.
+During the ride and after arriving at the hotel, I wanted to give them something again one more time, but they totally refused to accept it and even told me that if I needed help, information or a ride somewhere, I should call them.
+I didn't imagine this would be the first impression of this country.
 Very surprised!

 While being in Niger I got asked a couple of times why I'm coming to Niger and if I am a soldier or something like that.